Agave pelona Gentry

 Mescal Pelon, Mexican Agave

-Agave pelona is a superb, solitary, succulent plant, similar to Agave ocahui.
-It forms a beautifully rounded rosette up to 32 inches (80 cm) in diameter, consisting of numerous, hard, glossy green leaves, often with a reddish tinge.
+Agave pelona is a stunning, slow-growing succulent that forms a solitary rosette, up to 3 feet (90 cm) in diameter, of hard, narrow, glossy green leaves often with a reddish tinge.
 It is similar in size and coloration to Agave ocahui.
-The leaves have pale, thornless margins and an up to 3 inches (7.5 cm) long apical spine.
-Once in its lifetime, in early spring through summer, it produces an up to 10 feet (3 m) tall flower spike carries striking, deep red, bell-shaped flowers.
+The leaves have white, thornless margins and an up to 3 inches (7.5 cm) long apical spine.
+Once in its lifetime, in early spring through summer, it produces an up to 10 feet (3 m) tall flower spike with striking, deep red, bell-shaped flowers.

 How to Grow and Care